Killshot1337x/Dodi-Repacks-Crash-Fix/README.md

         Guide to switch to win 10- https://www.youtube.com/watch?v=mPY7g6GnSg0
-        PS: You can use programs like KMS to activate win10/11 for free **Case #2-
+        PS: You can use programs like KMS to activate win10/11 for free

+Fix 3-

+        In the event viewer,if you get an error which says that the faulting module is C:/Windows/System32/vrfcore.dll,like https://imgur.com/f7d8cpL, it is a windows registry issue.Vrfcore.dll is used by Application Verifier and it creates registry entries in some cases.
+Make sure you don't delete or change anything else while trying to fix it.Follow these steps to fix it:
+        Goto Registry editor, win+R->regedit->HKEY_LOCAL_MACHINE->SOFTWARE->Microsoft->Windows NT->CurrentVersion-> Image File
+        Execution Options -> (Your application name.exe).
+        Then right Click and export the registry settings for backup.
+(IMPORTANT) ->Delete the registry entry for your application and try to run the game.
+        This should fix the problem and the game should work fine.

+**Case #2-
         The game launched earlier but it's not launching now/the game is crashing at specific points only**